 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-Hospital inpatient services are accessible to anyone who must be safely managed through detoxification services when intensely dependent to drugs and/or alcohol, or who needs a better spectrum of care such as somebody who is dealing with a dual diagnosis so also needs mental health solutions during their treatment process.
-There are both short-term and long-term hospital inpatient services available.
+Hospital inpatient services are available to anyone that should be safely managed through detox services when seriously dependent to alcohol and drugs, or who requires a broader spectrum of care such as someone who has a dual diagnosis so also needs mental health solutions as part of their rehabilitation process.
+There are both short-term and long-term hospital inpatient services accessible.

-Individuals with co-occurring mental and substance abuse issues are what are recognized in the field of drug treatment as dual diagnosis clients.
-These individuals must deal with both disorders while in rehabilitation to find resolution simply because one typically exacerbates the other.
-Fortunately, there are many drug and alcohol treatment centers that can specifically address the challenges that persons with co-occurring mental and drug abuse disorders face so that they can not merely become sober but mentally stable and also able to lead a much better quality lifestyle and never wish to self medicate with drugs and alcohol.
+Persons with co-occurring mental and substance abuse problems are what are recognized in the field of drug treatment as dual diagnosis clients.
+These clients must tackle both disorders when it's in rehabilitation to find resolution simply because one often exacerbates the other.
+Luckily, there are lots of drug treatment programs that can specifically hone in on the issues that persons with co-occurring mental and substance abuse disorders face so that they can not simply become abstinent but mentally secure and also able to lead a much higher quality lifestyle and never feel the need to self medicate with drugs and alcohol.

-The hearing impaired are often predisposed to alcoholism and drug and alcohol use due to challenges their impairment impose on them.
-While discovery of the issue can sometimes be hard among the hearing impaired, you can find ASL and other assistance services readily available for them when substance abuse rehab is necessary.
-Besides ASL, such services can include assistive listening equipment and captioned video materials to ensure that deaf and hearing impaired folks are receiving the support they need in alcohol and drug rehab.
+The hearing impaired are often predisposed to alcoholism and drug abuse due to the challenges their impairment impose on them.
+While detection of this problem is often hard among the hearing impaired, there are ASL as well as other assistance services available for them when substance abuse treatment is necessary.
+Apart from ASL, such services can include assistive listening tools and captioned video resources to ensure that deaf and hearing impaired folks are obtaining the help they require in drug and alcohol rehabilitation.

-Self Payment is required when a person's insurance isn't going to cover the entire cost of rehab or will only pay for some of it.
-In these cases, it may seem like a drawback but people actually have a great deal of leverage because they can choose whichever facility they want without the restrictions from health insurance providers that so many men and women encounter.
-Likewise, treatment programs will frequently offer payment assistance for individuals whose only choice is self payment to help them get into rehab.
+Self Payment is required when a person's insurance won't cover the total cost of rehabilitation or will only cover some of it.
+In these cases, it may seem like a drawback but people in fact have a great deal of leverage because they can select whichever center they would like without the limitations from health insurers that so many men and women encounter.
+In addition, rehab facilities will often provide payment assistance for people whose only option is self payment to help them get into rehabilitation.

-Some rehab programs will take Medicaid when the individual is not able to self pay or present another type of private medical health insurance.
-Medicaid might pay for outpatient and short-term rehabilitation inside a limited amount of programs, and in cases like this individuals may choose to explore the self pay alternative and drum up any resources they are able to to cover a more quality rehab program which will get better results, like a long-term residential drug and alcohol treatment program.
+Some rehab facilities accept Medicaid when the individual is unable to self pay or present another type of private health insurance.
+Medicaid might pay for outpatient and short-term rehabilitation within a limited amount of centers, and in cases like this individuals may wish to investigate the self pay option and drum up any resources they are able to to fund a more quality rehab facility that will produce better results, such as a long-term residential drug treatment center.

-Medicare recipients can seek rehab at drug rehabilitation facilities which provide either inpatient or outpatient rehab if the center is in the network of Medicare-participating providers and with the approval of their Medicare appointed physician, who must aid in setting up the individual's rehab strategy.
-Inpatient solutions are covered through Medicare Medicare Part A, with out of pocket costs being the same as any other kind of hospital stay, and outpatient treatment being covered through Medicare Part B.
+Medicare recipients can receive treatment at drug and alcohol rehab centers which deliver either inpatient or outpatient treatment if the facility is in the network of Medicare-participating providers and with the approval of their Medicare appointed physician, who must aid in establishing the individual's rehab strategy.
+Inpatient solutions are provided through Medicare Part A, with out of pocket costs being just like any other kind of hospital stay, and outpatient rehab being paid for through Medicare Medicare Part B.

-State financed insurance other than Medicaid may be used to cover the costs of drug and alcohol rehabilitation if other kinds of insurance or self payment aren't a possibility.
-When someone doesn't have any private insurance and doesn't yet know whether they might qualify for state insurance, they should consult their Social Services office within their area to figure out if they are and then fill out an application.
-The majority of state financed insurance will handle both outpatient and inpatient rehab, but typically only within the state which offers the insurance plan.
+State financed insurance other than Medicaid can be used to cover the expense of alcohol and drug rehabilitation if other forms of insurance or self payment aren't an option.
+When someone doesn't have any private insurance and doesn't yet know whether they might be eligible for state insurance, they should talk with their Social Services office within their area to ascertain if they are and then fill out an application.
+Most state financed insurance will take care of both outpatient and inpatient rehabilitation, but typically only within the state which offers the insurance.

-Depending on which program you are covered by, all private medical insurance plans generally cover some form of drug rehab service which range from outpatient rehabilitation to inpatient or residential drug rehab programs.
-Individuals could possibly have to participate in an alcohol and drug treatment center that is inside their network of providers and there can be other limitations including just how long their stay in treatment is covered.
-Individuals can pick an excellent program they like and consult with a rehab counselor to find out if their insurance covers it.
+Depending on which plan you are covered by, all private medical insurance plans typically cover some kind of alcohol and drug rehabilitation service including outpatient rehab to inpatient or residential drug rehabilitation programs.
+Individuals may have to participate in a drug and alcohol rehabilitation program which is inside their network of providers and there could be other restrictions for example the length of time their stay in treatment is covered.
+Individuals can select an excellent facility they like and speak with a rehabilitation specialist to find out if their insurance covers it.

-Military insurance including VA and Tricare does cover the expense of certain substance abuse rehabilitation solutions.
-Detox services, outpatient and inpatient centers in addition to partial hospitalization are all paid for by military insurance, although military members may require pre-authorization and in that case they can liaise with their VA or Tricare consultant.
-There may be some restrictions about how long a stay in inpatient drug and alcohol treatment is allowed, and every one of these questions will be answered before you begin treatment so that it's clear how long and individual can remain in the rehabilitation facility of preference.
+Military insurance which includes VA and Tricare does cover the price of particular drug abuse rehab solutions.
+Detoxification services, outpatient and inpatient centers and also partial hospitalization are covered by military insurance, although military members may need pre-authorization in which case they can liaise with their VA or Tricare representative.
+There might be some limitations about how long a stay in inpatient drug and alcohol treatment is allowed, and all of these questions will be answered before you begin rehabilitation so that it's clear how much time and individual can remain in the rehabilitation facility of preference.

-Many drug and alcohol rehab programs offer payment assistance to help clients who might not have adequate funds to self pay for rehabilitation or whose health insurance won't provide coverage or full coverage for their stay.
-For example, Occasionally insurance only covers a short-term facility when in fact a long-term facility will be the more suitable selection.
-To determine what payment assistance can be available, such as a sliding fee scale, seek advice from the program for particulars.
+Many drug rehabilitation facilities provide payment assistance to help individuals who might possibly not have enough funds to self pay for rehabilitation or whose medical insurance won't supply coverage or total coverage for their stay.
+As an example, Occasionally insurance only covers a short-term program when in fact a long-term center is going to be the more appropriate choice.
+To see what payment assistance might be offered, for instance a sliding fee scale, check with the program for details.